rwalla3/IDEA-120-reaponses/week-04-response.md

 Cold: Requires **a lot of engagement**; we have to **immerse ourselves** in the medium and **participate**.

 *Hot media example: Short form video (TikTok, YouTube Reels, etc.)*
   Short form video content is an example of hot media because it requires very little effort to consume.
-These videos tend to be short and attention grabbing; paired with algorithms which generate personalized feeds, this kind of media takes very little effort to engage with.
+These videos tend to be short and attention grabbing; paired with algorithms which generate personalized feeds, this kind of media is not difficult to engage with and appeals to our visual and auditory senses.

 ![youtube-shorts-1](https://github.com/rwalla3/IDEA-120-responses-rwalla3/assets/157409525/aa34bef8-2df1-4883-93f1-2dca5d801f84)